Thame Remembers Lance Corporal Reginald Phillips

 In 1914 he was working as a clerk for Aylesbury Dominion Dairy Ltd, leaving them on the 14th September to enlist with the 1/1st Bucks Battalion in Aylesbury, with regimental number 2626.
 This was later 265866, 1st (Bucks) Battalion of the Oxford & Bucks Light Infantry.

-The unit was part of the South Midlands Brigade which landed at Boulogne on 30th March 1915 and were soon in position in the trenches of the Somme.
-The Brigade took part in many of the phases of the Battle of the Somme throughout 1916.
+The unit was part of the South Midlands Brigade of the 48th Division, which landed at Boulogne on the 30th March 1915 and by April were in position in the trenches, initially in Belgium, but by mid July had moved to the Somme area of France.